 Researchers (Landers & Callan, 2014) recently set out to examine how certain people use social media at work, and how that impacted their performance.
 Their survey of individuals across various industries and jobs revealed various ways that people believe social media at work helps and harms their performance.
 The researchers then conducted a series of studies in developing a questionnaire for measuring social media behaviors.

-POSITIVE & NEGATIVE BEHAVIORS ASSOCIATED WITH SOCIAL MEDIA AT WORK
+BEHAVIOR ASSOCIATED WITH SOCIAL MEDIA AT WORK

-THE CONNECTION BETWEEN SOCIAL MEDIA & WORK PERFORMANCE
+SOCIAL MEDIA AND WORK PERFORMANCE

 It is not surprising to learn that the study showed harmful social media behaviors were directly related to decreased performance at work.
-But what is interesting is the fact that the beneficial behaviors seemed to have no significant relationship to performance whatsoever, meaning that there may be little added value created by these actions.
+But what is interesting, is the fact that the beneficial behaviors seemed to have no significant relationship to performance whatsoever, meaning that there may be little added value created by these actions.

 The study does have its limitations.
 There are various industries that were not sampled that rely heavily on social media.
 There are also some elements of using social media at work that, while not directly responsible for increasing productivity, were tangentially related.
 For example, certain social media behaviors may provide stressed-out workers with a degree of relaxation, which can be related to increased performance.

-THE STUDY’S BIG PICTURE TAKEAWAYS
+BIG PICTURE TAKEAWAY

 The research in question can help employees realize the potential harm to their job performance that may be caused by certain behaviors they may have thought would prove beneficial.
 These findings could also inform social media training interventions in various work settings.
 In short, some activities that may be permitted at work and are typically deemed beneficial by employers may in fact be superfluous or even harmful.